-For nearly a decade, the County of Los Angeles (COUNTY) has collaborated with its community partners to enhance the capacity of the health and human services system to improve the lives of children and families.
-These efforts require, as a fundamental expectation, that the COUNTY'S contracting partners share the COUNTY and community's commitment to provide health and human services that support achievement of the COUNTY'S vision, goals, values, and adopted outcomes.
+For nearly a decade, the County has collaborated with its community partners to enhance the capacity of the health and human services system to improve the lives of children and families.
+These efforts require, as a fundamental expectation, that the County's contracting partners share the County and community's commitment to provide health and human services that support achievement of the County's vision, goals, values, and adopted outcomes.
 Key to these efforts is the integration of service delivery systems and the adoption of the Customer Service and Satisfaction Standards.

-The County of Los Angeles' Vision is to improve the quality of life in the County by providing responsive, efficient, and high quality public services that promote the self-sufficiency, well-being and prosperity of individuals, families, business and communities.
+The County of Los Angeles' Vision is to improve the quality of life in the County by providing responsive, efficient, and high quality public services that promote the self-sufficiency, wellbeing and prosperity of individuals, families, business and communities.
 This philosophy of teamwork and collaboration is anchored in the shared values of: